mWater/jsonql/README.md

 Top level.
 Has
  selects: [select]
- from: join or table or subquery
+ from: join or table or subquery or subexpression
  where: boolean expression (optional)
  groupBy: array of ordinals (1 based) or expressions (optional)
  orderBy: array of { ordinal: (1 based) or expr: expression, direction: "asc"/"desc" (default asc) } (optional)